zi-w/zi-w.github.io/_pages/home.md

 <!--I will start a research intern position at [Microsoft Research New England](https://www.microsoft.com/en-us/research/lab/microsoft-research-new-england/) working on the foundations and theories of HIAAI and [AutoML](https://www.microsoft.com/en-us/research/blog/all-about-automated-machine-learning-with-dr-nicolo-fusi/) in the summer of 2019.-->

-I released the info page for my thesis (Human Intelligence Assisted Robot Learning) including the thesis proposal, slides, poster, and videos: [HIARL.info](https://www.hiarl.info).
+I released the info page for my thesis topic (Human Intelligence Assisted Robot Learning; also named Robot Learning with Strong Priors): [HIARL.info](https://www.hiarl.info).